seekey13/PetTranslator/README.md

 - If you're below the required level, commands are silently ignored
 - No error spam when abilities aren't available yet

+### Pet Validation
+- Checks that you have an active pet before issuing commands
+- Displays a warning if you attempt to use a pet command without a pet summoned
+- Prevents command errors and wasted actions

 ### Smart Targeting
 - **Go command:** Accepts any valid target or defaults to `<t>`
 - **Stop/Bye commands:** Always use `<me>` for safety